jakedemian/project-hierarchy-explorer/README.md

 This will ignore any .git directories and node_modules directories when generating the project hierarchy.

-### `suppress-notification`
+### `suppressNotification`

-The `suppress-notification` setting is useful when generating the project hierarchy in a build pipeline or as a task.
+The `suppressNotification` setting is useful when generating the project hierarchy in a build pipeline or as a task.

 ```json
 "project-hierarchy-explorer.suppressNotification": true